|Nutritional Guidelines (per serving)|

 If you've got a food processor, you can process all the ingredients for a few seconds.
 Don't process too finely, since tapenade should not be completely smooth, but more of a thick and chunky paste.
 Of course, you can also process it to whatever texture you prefer!

-Serve the tapenade with crackers, flatbread, baguette, or slices of toasted artisan bread and enjoy!
+Serve the tapenade with crackers, flatbread, baguette, or slices of toasted artisan bread.

 - Place it in a small bowl with a butter knife for guests to top the bread or crackers.